DavisStanko/Discord-Bot/README.md

 # Discord-Bot

-My instance of this bot is currently hosted on a VPS with a low bandwidth cap and as such it is only availible for private use.
-Please contact me if you are interested in trying this bot in your server.
-Feel free, to fork this program for your own bot instance instead.
+This Discord bot is no longer hosted or maintained.
+It was created as a fun project to learn Python but has since been replaced by a more robust bot written in JavaScript [DavisStanko/botterfly](https://github.com/DavisStanko/botterfly).
+This bot is still functional and can be used as a template for other Discord bots.

 ## Usage